Travelling with bicycles

 2. Follow exit signs and designated bike lane to the south, towards Berth 1.

-3. Follow the exit bike lane.
+3. Follow the exit bike lane connecting to the causeway.

-1. Check in at the foot passenger ticket booth.
+A bike rack is adjacent to the foot passenger ticket booth.

-2. Dismount and walk your bike through the plaza towards the ticket booth.
+1. Dismount and walk your bike through the plaza towards the ticket booth.

 3. You will be issued your boarding pass along with a gate code to gain access to the terminal.